fadikhan51/lacehouse-react-native-expo-app/README.md

 Copy the Firebase config values.

 2️⃣ Create a .env File
-Inside your project root, create a .env file and add the following:
+Inside your project root, create a .env file and add the following:<br>
 <code># .env
 FIREBASE_API_KEY=your_api_key
 FIREBASE_AUTH_DOMAIN=your_auth_domain